2006 Georgia Bulldogs football team: Florida

 The 2006 edition of the Florida–Georgia football rivalry was won by Florida.
 Matthew Stafford and the Georgia offense were ineffective in the first half and Florida lead 14–0 at halftime.
 On the first play of the half, Georgia tailback Kregg Lumpkin fumbled the ball and Florida returned the fumble for a touchdown.
 Stafford could not guide the Georgia offense to victory and he finished the day completing just 13 of 33 passing attempts for 151 yards, no touchdowns and 2 interceptions.
 However, he did score on a 13-yard touchdown run in the third quarter.
-After Kregg Lumpkin's 8 yard scoring run early in the fourth quarter, Georgia amazingly had a chance to send this game to overtime.
-The eventual national champion Gators stiffened, however, and sent the Dawgs home with yet another loss in this series.
+After Kregg Lumpkin's 8 yard scoring run early in the fourth quarter, Georgia had a chance to send the game to overtime.
+However, the eventual national champion Gators defense stiffened and sent the Dawgs home with yet another loss in this series.